Skip to main content

 Players on the bench may be used for any match their team is competing in within their assigned league.
 Eligible substitutes for a match will be displayed on the Bench tab of the team’s roster card.
 Only the players shown on a team’s Bench can be used as substitutes in an official PlayVS Match.

-If a player on the starting roster cannot compete in the match and there are no available Substitutes, competition may continue without that player as long as it does not put the opposing team at a disadvantage.
+If a player on the starting roster cannot compete in the match, and there are no available Substitutes, the coach may also designate an available player to pilot more than a single deck, and competition may continue without that player as long as it does not put the opposing team at a disadvantage.

 1.3 Game of Record

-A Game of Record (“GOR”) in Hearthstone is established in the following conditions:
+A Game of Record (GOR) in Hearthstone is established in the following conditions:

 1.3.1 Players see their opening hand for mulligan.